kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 ### Task 1 - Assign Delegated Administrators in the Microsoft 365 Admin Center

-1. You should now switch to **LON-CL1** , by going to **Hyper-v** manager, right click on the **LON-CL1** and select **Connect**, to perform the Microsoft 365 administrative tasks in this lab exercise.
+1. You should now switch to **LON-CL1** , by going to **Hyper-v manager**, right click on the **LON-CL1** and select **Connect**, to perform the Microsoft 365 administrative tasks in this lab exercise.
 As a best practice, typical Microsoft 365 administrative tasks should be performed on a client PC rather than the company's domain controller.

 2. On **LON-CL1**, in the **Microsoft 365 admin center** in your Edge browser, you should still be logged in as Holly Dickson from a prior lab exercise.
 In the left-hand navigation pane, select **Users** and then select **Active Users**.